 Prisma Crash Course

-Feel free to skip to the next section if you are already familiar with Prisma.
+Feel free to skip to the next chapter if you are already familiar with Prisma.

 ZenStack is built above Prisma ORM, so it'll be important to have a basic understanding of it.